-- 7.11.4 Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children. - 7.11.4 Refuge runs the National Domestic Abuse Helpline, which can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
 Its website provides guidance and support for potential victims, as well as those who are worried about friends and loved ones.
 It also has a form through which a safe time from the team for a call can be booked.
-Additional advice on identifying children who are affected by domestic abuse and how they can be helped is available at:

-- Live Fear Free Domestic abuse | GOV.WALES

-- Dyn Project Dyn Wales | Dyn Project

-- Operation Encompass (includes information for schools on the impact of domestic abuse on children) (via Welsh Police forces)

-- 7.12 Children Missing from Education
+Additional advice on identifying children who are affected by domestic abuse and how they can be helped is available at: - Live Fear Free Domestic abuse | GOV.WALES - Dyn Project Dyn Wales | Dyn Project - Operation Encompass (includes information for schools on the impact of domestic abuse on children) (via Welsh Police forces) - 7.12 Children Missing from Education

-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+All colleagues should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour'-based abuse or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-Staff should be aware of their school's or college's unauthorised absence and children missing from education procedures.
+Colleagues should be aware of their school's or college's unauthorised absence and children missing from education procedures.

-- 7.12.1 Further guidance: Statutory guidance to help prevent children and young people from missing education - 7.13 Forced Marriage
+7.12.1 Further guidance: Statutory guidance to help prevent children and young people from missing education

+7.13 Forced Marriage